onethawt/idaplugins-list/README.md

 * [EFI Scripts](https://github.com/danse-macabre/ida-efitools): Some IDA scripts and tools to assist with reverse engineering EFI executables.

+* [EtherAnnotate](https://github.com/inositle/etherannotate_ida): Parses the specialized instruction trace files that are generated using the EtherAnnotate Xen modification (http://github.com/inositle/etherannotate_xen).
+From the instruction trace, register values and code coverage of the run-time information are visualized in IDA Pro through instruction comments and line colorations.

+* [Extract Macho-O](https://github.com/gdbinit/ExtractMachO): This is a very simple IDA plugin to extract all Mach-O binaries contained anywhere in the disassembly.

 * [Flare Plugins](https://github.com/fireeye/flare-ida): Shellcode Hashes, Struct Typer, StackStrings, MSDN Annotations, ApplyCalleType

+* [FLS Loader](https://github.com/rpw/flsloader): IDA Pro loader module for IFX iPhone baseband firmwares.
+Based on a universal scatter loader script by roxfan.

 * [Frida](https://github.com/techbliss/Frida_For_Ida_Pro): This is plugin for ida pro thar uses the Frida api.
 Mainly trace functions.